DjPale/IsometricEdit/README.md

 - See the section for Shortcut keys for additional info

 ### Selector basics
-- Bring up tile selector / group editor with `Space`
+- Bring up tile selector / group editor with `Tab`
 - Either select a tile for editing with left mouse button (closes selector)
 - Assign group with keys `a..z` or `0..9`
 - Bring up tile path editor with right mouse button